Elsayed Elsayed Wagih: Research collaboration

 Beside his main research stream, he worked collaboratively as a visiting scientist with many famous scientists from different parts of the world:

-He was very lucky to be involved in research with a very active research group at London University led by both Dr. R.H.A.
+He was involved in research at London University led by both Dr. R.H.A.
 Coutts and Prof. R.K.S.
 Wood (FRS), Virology laboratory, Imperial College of Science.
 The work was centred on elucidating the molecular basis of gene expression in terms of protein synthesis and enzyme activities in plant tissues exposed to biotic (necrosis-eliciting viruses or fungal infections) or abiotic stresses.

-He was also privileged by working as a visiting scientist in 1981, with Dr. R.H.A.
+He worked as a visiting scientist in 1981, with Dr. R.H.A.
 Coutts on the replication and gene expression of single stranded DNA viruses (Geminiviruses) in protoplasts.

 In 1983, he had another chance, sponsored by the British Council, to work, with Dr. R.H.A.
 Coutts, as an academic visitor in the Department of Pure and Applied Biology, Imperial College of Science, Technology and Medicine, London, looking for the possible subgenomic messages of Tobacco necrosis virus ssRNA genome in vivo using the cDNA technology.

 In 1986, he spent almost a year as a visiting professor in the Department of Plant Pathology and the Hybridoma Centre, Noble Research Centre, Oklahoma State University, U.S.A., working, in collaboration with both Professor H.A.
 Melouk and Dr. J. L. Sherwood, on the pathology and molecular aspects of some peanut viruses.
 During this relatively short period of time which was, indeed, very productive, he discovered two viruses, Peanut Chlorotic Ringspot (PCRV) and Peanut Top Paralysis (PTPV) Virus.
 In addition, he developed a new technique, "Mirror Image in vivo Electroblotting Technique (Mi-Tech.) to visualise virus particles (or any foreign protein) electrophoretically transferred from infected tissue onto nitrocellulose membrane and detected by an enzyme-linked immunobinding technique.
 This technique was the basis of what has been termed later by others as "Tissue blotting".